Invisible Tech: Integrating Smart Home Automation into Bali’s Eco-Luxury Architecture

 We don’t do that anymore.

 For audio, we use invisible speaker technology.
 These transducers are literally installed into the drywall or ceiling, and then plastered and painted completely over.
-The wall itself vibrates to create incredibly rich, room-filling sound.
+The wall itself vibrates to create exceptionally rich, room-filling sound.
 You look around the room trying to find where the music is coming from, and there’s nothing there.

 For visuals, we rely on ultra-short-throw 4K laser projectors hidden inside custom teak credenzas.
 When it’s movie night, a motorized screen drops down from a hidden ceiling slit.
 When the movie is over, the screen rolls up, the projector turns off, and you have your beautiful living room back.